-Prerequisite: BADM 216 and MKTG 311
+Prerequisite: BADM 216 And MKTG 311

-MKTG 470 (3-3-0) Marketing Management: A study of the organization and coordination of the total marketing program; including marketing segmentation, the marketing mix, and the operating environment through strategic analysis of a firmes marketing strategies, competitive strategies, industry trends, and external situational analysis for the development of future oriented strategies and tactics to direct a companyes marketing efforts.
+MKTG 470 (3-3-0) Marketing Management: A study of the organization and coordination of the total marketing program, including marketing segmentation, the marketing mix, and the operating environment.
+Students analyze firm's marketing strategies, competitive strategies, and industry trends, and conduct an external situational analysis for the development of future oriented strategies and tactics to direct a company's marketing efforts.

-Prerequisite: MKTG 311 and MKTG 331 and MKTG 460
+Prerequisite: MKTG 331 And MKTG 460 And MKTG 311